BukolaOrire/GlobalSuperstore/README.md

 **_Disclaimer_**: _All datasets and reportd do not represent any company, institution or country, but just a dummy dataset to demonstrate capabilities of Sql._**

 ## Data Source
 The dataset used for this analysis is in csv format  [download here](https://docs.google.com/spreadsheets/d/1nxESpFzWjlGDMGDVLH69xmDzIl9l6OEq/edit#gid=633280281) This data set was provided by Digitalleydrive as part of my capstone project.
+The dataset consists of the following tables below;
+- Orders made of up of 51,290 rows and 24 columns
+- Returns made up of 1173 rows and 3 columns
+- Persons made up of 13 rows and 2 columns

 ## Tools Used for Analysis
 -  SQL Server for  Data Cleaning and Exploratory Data Analysis